S26-Distributed-Capstone/DistributedSecretsVault/docs/components.md

 - Clearly distinguish secret creation from secret update
 - Specify duplicate and _not found_ error behavior
 - Describe durability, replication, and isolation guarantees
-- Describe encrypted-at-rest behavior and failure behavior when referenced secrets cannot be resolved
+- Describe secret-keeping and spreading behavior and failure behavior when referenced secrets cannot be resolved
 - Describe secret history retrieval semantics, including version ordering and validity timestamps
 - Describe `.env` encryption and expansion semantics, including secret creation and all-or-nothing failure
-- Hide internal replication and coordination mechanics
+- Hide internal sharding and coordination mechanics

 The contract exists to decouple system behavior from implementation details.